Car buying tips

 Sports cars are expensive, too.
 Not only are they pricey to buy, running costs can be astronomical: fuel consumption, tax, servicing, parts and, in particular, insurance costs are often much higher.

 The one piece of good news for sports car owners comes in terms of depreciation (loss of value).
 Second-hand buyers love sports cars, so popular models with the right equipment (see below) tend to keep their value well.
 Our advice is to do all your sums carefully before you buy and follow your head, not your heart.

 4. Best sports cars for performance

 If you want to experience the ultimate in driver engagement and excitement, look for cars that have received five-star ratings in our sports car reviews for both performance and handling.
 Besides the top-end exotics, such as the Audi R8, Mercedes-Benz SL and SLS, Porsche 911 and Nissan GT-R, we also highly rate the more accessible Audi TT, BMW 2 Series Coupe and Porsche Boxster in terms of dynamic performance and road-holding.

 5. Choose your spec carefully

 6. Are sports cars fragile?

 The best sports cars feel like thoroughbred racehorses but, unfortunately, some seem to be just as highly strung and fragile.
 For instance, the Porsche Boxster has a less-than-perfect record in the Which?
 Car survey for reliability and customer satisfaction.
 However, owners of the Mazda MX-5 and Audi A5 report a much stronger track record.

 7. Best budget sports cars

 Not all sports cars are expensive.
-If you're looking to maximise your fun but minimise your outlay, the Mazda MX-5 currently starts from less than £20,000 new, and hatchback-based performance models do the Mini Coupe, Cabriolet and Roadster are also reasonably accessible.
+If you're looking to maximise your fun but minimise your outlay, the Mazda MX-5 currently starts from less than £20,000 new.
 The low-riding, driver-focussed Toyota GT86 and Subaru BRZ both come in at under £30,000, so there's a model to suit most budgets.

 8. Sharpen up your skills